 I am grateful for the friends who have reached out and with whom I could share and listen.
 Today I spent over an hour on the phone with taiko friends from Germany – the sole purpose of the conversation being to connect emotionally and socially.
 It felt so good to hear and nod when they spoke of their concerns.
 Plus, it felt like a burden released to tell them how small my world felt and how lonely I was.
 It also reminded me that I have to figure out how to have more fun during the rest of this pandemic.

-I know I am not alone.
+My anxiety has increased with the pandemic, but I know I am not alone.
+Pandemic anxiety is an issue for so many people now around the world.
 Even if that doesn’t totally get me out of my slump today, I believe it will eventually.
 With the help of loved ones, friends, and my own inner gutsiness, I know I will be better tomorrow than I am today.
 I will get through this, and I know you will also, however you are suffering.
 These are unprecedented times, and many people feel lonely, sad, and anxious.
 I will get through this, and hopefully I will again find it easy to feel peace, serenity, and joy.
 I share with you honestly it case it helps you or someone else who is struggling.
 Despite our struggles, I believe, we can persevere.